raspberrypilearning/how-are-you/en/step_3.md

 --- task ---

-+ Change the look of the sprite 'Respondent' so it looks more like your family, friend or peer.
-Select the sprite, click on its Costumes tab and select one of the available costumes to represents the respondent.
++ Change the look of the sprite 'Respondent' so it looks more like the Respondent = your family member, friend or peer.
+Select the sprite, click on the Costumes tab and select one of the available costumes to represents them.
 !['Respondent' sprite](images/choose-Respondent-costume.png)

 --- /task ---